Rainbow Boulevard (Las Vegas): Rainbow Boulevard description

 Rainbow Boulevard begins south of Blue Diamond Road (SR 160) in Clark County and continues north to Horse Drive in northern Las Vegas.
 Prior to the completion of Durango Drive north of Blue Diamond Road, Rainbow Boulevard was one of only two roads west of I-15 that connected Blue Diamond Road with the developed areas to the north.
 The other road was Dean Martin Drive (formerly Industrial Road).
 Decatur Boulevard and Fort Apache Road would soon join them in this distinction.

 SR 595 description

-SR 595 begins at Tropicana Avenue and proceeds north along Rainbow Boulevard for 5.495 mi to U.S. Route 95 (at the interchange locally known as the "Rainbow Curve").
+SR 595 begins at Tropicana Avenue and proceeds north along Rainbow Boulevard for 5.495 mi to Interstate 11/U.S. Route 95 (at the interchange locally known as the "Rainbow Curve").
 The state-maintained portion of Rainbow Boulevard is a designated portion of the National Highway System.

 History

 Rainbow Boulevard was originally known as Lorenzi Boulevard north of Westcliff Drive.
-The road got its current name sometime after US 95 (Oran K. Gragson Freeway) was built within the area (a separate Lorenzi Street exists just east of it, from Westcliff to Charleston).
+The road got its current name sometime after US 95 was built within the area (a separate Lorenzi Street exists just east of it, from Westcliff to Charleston).